The Antidote (2012) takes a critical look at self-help looking for common advice that is unscientific, wrong, or even plainly harmful.

 - Some of the evidence says little

 The author implies that self-help helps little because the countries where self-help sells the most are not the happiest countries.

 But that says little and is no proof of anything.

 - Vulnerability & happiness, I missed the connection

 The author introduces Brene Brown, author of Daring Greatly, and her concept of vulnerability.

 But I missed the connection between vulnerability and happiness, especially in the example of the inhabitants of poor slums (Kibera in the book).

 The author seems to suggest that people in Kibera are happier because they are vulnerable.

 The Antidote Review

-I like the main idea behind The Antidote is, which is to put the self-help under much-needed scientific scrutiny.
+I like the main idea behind The Antidote, which is to put self-help under much-needed scientific scrutiny.